sujithpvarghese/bedrock-agent-core-operations-hub-mcp/README.md

 ## 🏗️ Technical Pillars

 ### 🌐 Decentralized MCP Mesh
 Unlike monolithic agents, this system utilizes a **Distributed Model Context Protocol (MCP)** mesh.
-Built on a collection of independent AWS Lambda services, the orchestrator dynamically routes intent across the infrastructure.
+Built on **Decentralized Tools**: 11 independent AWS Lambda functions acting as MCP Servers.
+The orchestrator dynamically routes intent across the infrastructure.
 This decoupling allows for independent service scaling and ensures the orchestrator remains infrastructure-agnostic.

 ### 🧠 Episodic Memory Bridge
 The system leverages a stateful **Episodic Memory** bridge to bypass redundant diagnostic cycles.
 By correlating current SKU states with historical resolution data, the agent can skip L1 triage and move directly to remediation, drastically reducing token latency and operational costs.